louking/contracts/docs/contract-admin-event-guide.rst

 When Race Director Accepts Agreement (Treasurer)
 -------------------------------------------------

 When a race director accepts the agreement, the treasurer will receive an email.
-The :term:`event` will automatically be transitioned into the *committed* :term:`state`.
+The :term:`contract race` will automatically be transitioned into the *committed* :term:`state`.

 An invoice should be generated to the :term:`client` as indicated by the financial policies.
 Once an invoice is